microsoft/onnxruntime-training-examples/on_device_training/mobile/ios/README.md

 # MyVoice
-MyVoice uses onnxruntime iOS on device training APIs to perform voice verification on client without transmitting any user voice data.
+MyVoice uses ONNX Runtime's iOS On-Device Training APIs to perform voice verification on client without transmitting any user voice data.

 The application uses the user audio recordings and sample audio recordings from [librispeech](https://huggingface.co/datasets/librispeech_asr) dataset to train the model to identify user voice.